precompiledB/rei/README.md

  - Where and how to save your resulting PNG `main.rs`
  - Implicit shapes and their position
  - MSAA sample count

+## More Documentation

+For more documentation please see the `Documentaion/Documentation.md`.